For the founder who became the project manager by accident

 Shipping shouldn't feel this hard

 Everything is urgent.
 Priorities shift weekly.
-The team is busy but nothing meaningful gets delivered.
+The team works hard and the output doesn't match the effort.

 How I help